bruno-ariano/bruno-ariano/README.md

 - 👋 Hi, I’m @bruno-ariano
-- 👀 I’m interested in genetics in data analysis
+- 👀 I’m interested in genetics and data analysis
 - 🌱 I’m currently learning how to improve current genetics softwares using pyspark for cloud computing
 - 💞️ I’m looking to collaborate on any project regarding genetics and machine learning.
 - 📫 You can reach me through my email